vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/063/04_sa_pratnathA.md

 title = "04"

 +++
-vakṣáṇi- is derivationally ambiguous: Gr takes it to √vakṣ ‘grow, increase’, Geldner to √vah ‘convey’, though not with entire confidence (“Wortführer (?)”), AiG II.2.207 allows both.
+vakṣáṇi- is derivationally ambiguous: Grassmann takes it to √vakṣ ‘grow, increase’, Geldner to √vah ‘convey’, though not with entire confidence (“Wortführer (?)”), AiG II.2.207 allows both.
 Both are possible in the realm of RVic discourse.
 I opt for √vakṣ because the expression is parallel to kavivṛdháḥ ‘strengthener of poets’, but I certainly don’t rule out a derivation from √vah.

 Another ambiguous word is hóman- in c; this stem can mean either ‘invocation’ (to √hū) or ‘pouring, oblation’ (to √hu).
-Gr takes it to the latter, Geldner, apparently (‘Darbringung’) to the former.
+Grassmann takes it to the latter, Geldner, apparently (‘Darbringung’) to the former.
 I agree with Geldner: the trope of pouring out praise is common in the RV.